smart-data-models/dataModel.EnergyCIM/ExcIEEEDC3A/doc/spec_ZH.md

         model: https://schema.org/Number
         type: Property
     type:
-      description: 'NGSI type.
-It has to be ExcIEEEDC3A'
+      description: NGSI type.
+It has to be ExcIEEEDC3A
       enum:
         - ExcIEEEDC3A
       type: string